ms0387120/EAAD-Group-D/README.md

 3. Comparison (pros and cons) of 4 Topics we mention for safety
 4. Conclusion

+* 0521 Discussion

+	- Go through each part of our slides

-* Next discussion on 05/21 (Fri) 13:00 , we would focus on slides content and make sure its consistency
+* Next discussion on 05/25 (Tue) 16:00 , we would focus on slides **final** content and make sure its consistency

 ---